 The daily routine can wear down your body and if we add not eating or sleeping well then it’s perfectly normal that you don’t have enough energy to face the day.
 For this reason, we share with you the following advice to keep you feeling energetic all day.
 Start them today!

 1. Get a good night’s sleep

-Although it might sound completely contradictory to do physical activity before 10am, it’s far better for you than doing it in the afternoon or evening.
-This is because exercise releases endorphins which improve your mood and prepare your for the rest of the day.
+It might sound completely contradictory to do physical activity before 10 am, it’s far better for you than doing it in the afternoon or evening.
+This is because exercise releases endorphins which improve your mood and prepare you for the rest of the day.

 You don’t need to have a job that allows you to start later in the day, you could at least take the dog for a walk 15 minutes after waking up.
 You’ll have to set the alarm a little earlier but it’ll be worth it.